 Programs include: Minilit, Multilit, Speech, Coordination, Quicksmart Maths, targeted groups of English as an Additional Language or Dialect (EALD), Aboriginal learners and individual support.

 The Third Wave - for a few learners

 Quality specialised teaching uses negotiated accommodations to support a small number of our students who need intensive ongoing instruction and support.
 Known, documented site processes build partnerships beyond the site with referral processes to provide special intervention.
-Our relationships with Department for Education and Child Development (DECD) support personnel, Families SA, Autism SA, and Child and Adolescent Mental Health Services (CAMHS) are examples of personnel/resources we access for ongoing support.
+Our relationships with Department for Education (DfE) support personnel, Families SA, Autism SA, and Child and Adolescent Mental Health Services (CAMHS) are examples of personnel/resources we access for ongoing support.